Wardrobe malfunction: Related terms

-Instances
+Female

 After Brigitte Bardot gained international fame in 1953 as the Bikini girl of the French Riviera, paparazzi popularized revealing accidents or staged events with women's swimwear throughout the decade.
 For one of many instances, a cheesecake photo of rising starlet Daliah Lavi adjusting her bikini after it broke while at a Rio de Janeiro swimming pool was widely circulated by Associated Press in 1959.

 On February 1, 2004, the halftime show of Super Bowl XXXVIII was broadcast live from Houston, Texas, on the CBS television network in the United States.
 During the show, Justin Timberlake mistakenly removed a portion of Janet Jackson's costume, exposing for about half a second her breast adorned with a nipple shield.
 This was the first recorded usage of the term "wardrobe malfunction".
 The incident, sometimes referred to as Nipplegate, was news worldwide.
 MTV's chief executive said that Jackson had planned the stunt and Timberlake was informed of it just moments before he took the stage.
 The stunt was broadcast live to a total audience of 143.6 million viewers.

-In July 2012, Australian model Miranda Kerr inadvertently revealed her thong while buckling her son into a car seat, which was described as a "wardrobe malfunction".

-In November 2013, English model Abbey Clancy revealed a whale tail while lifting her daughter into a car, which the Daily Mirror described as a "wardrobe malfunction".

-At the 2016 NFL draft combine, American football player Chris Jones ripped his compression shorts in the crotch during the 40-yard dash, and his genitals were seen live on television.

-On August 16, 2023, during a livestream, American internet personality IShowSpeed jumped up from his seat while playing Five Nights at Freddy's: Security Breach, and accidentally flashed his penis to a live viewership of 25,000 people.
+Male

+Wardrobe malfunctions have also affected male celebrities.
+American streamer and cultural ambassador IShowSpeed had an incident which was subsequently called IShowMeat, when he accidentally exposed his penis during a stream, although he avoided a YouTube ban due to the fact it was accidental.
+On occasion, the media may treat wardrobe malfunction as more sensational when a family member witnesses the incident or the press frenzy aftermath, as mentioned for instance for Zoë Kravitz, in relation to her father Lenny Kravitz when his ripped trousers on stage in Sweden in 2015 accidentally exposed his genitalia.